 RQ.1.
-What are the ranges for DOC concentration and NOM character between adjacent drainage basins and among nested sub-catchments in the Greater Victoria water supply area, and what influence does seasonality have on concentration of DOC and character of NOM?
+How does DOC concentration and NOM character vary among adjacent drainage basins and among nested sub-catchments in the Greater Victoria water supply area, and what influence does seasonality have on concentration of DOC and character of NOM?

-Objective 1: Design a sampling strategy to measure the spatial and temporal variation of DOC concentration and NOM character, then describe spatiotemporal patterns that were observed.
+Objective 1: Design a sampling strategy to describe the spatial and temporal variation of DOC concentration and NOM character

 RQ.2.
 Are hydrological processes the main driver for DOC transport and variation in the LWSA and is there a mechanistic relationship between river stage and DOC or NOM?

-Objective 2: Relate water sample results to river stage and report on the relationships between DOC concentrations and NOM character with stage, particularly paying attention to differences between baseflow and storm events.
+Objective 2: Relate water sample results to river stage and evaluate relationships between DOC concentrations and NOM character with stage, including differences between baseflow and storm events.

 RQ.3.
 Are some watershed characteristics more important than others for influencing DOC and NOM dynamics?